 The Incorporation of Goldsmiths of the City of Edinburgh is a non-profit organisation set up by Royal Charter in 1687.
 Today it is the oldest consumer protection group in Scotland and it is believed to be the oldest continuously existing business of any kind in the country.

 The Incorporation has worked with Lyon and Turnbull to produce ‘Elements’ - an annual festival of jewellery, silver and gold in Scotland.
-In 2018, Elements will take place from 19-21 October.

 The Incorporation has worked in partnership with Edinburgh City Council to create the Silver of the Stars Creative Learning Resource.